pola-rs/polars-book/docs/user-guide/transformations/joins.md

 ### Semi join

-The `semi` join retuns all rows from the left frame in which the join key is also present in the right frame.
+The `semi` join returns all rows from the left frame in which the join key is also present in the right frame.
 Consider the following scenario: a car rental company has a `DataFrame` showing the cars that it owns with each car having a unique `id`.

 {{code_block('user-guide/transformations/joins','df5',['DataFrame'])}}